2026 Operating Directors

 Parade Marshal

-The Tyler County Dogwood Festival is honored to welcome Kim Cruse as our 2025 Parade Marshal.
+The Tyler County Dogwood Festival is honored to welcome a couple of our Tyler County Pastors as our 2026 Parade Marshals.

 James E. Wheat Award